duongphuhiep/ToolsPack.NetCore/src/ToolsPack.Logging/README.md

 ### Display logs of XUnit's extensibility classes (`IClassFixture`, `ITestCaseOrderer`...) in the Test console

-The XUnit test console (`ITestOutputHelper`) is only avaible for unit tests.
-If the logs messages in XUnit's extensibility classes (IClassFixture, ITestCaseOrderer...) won't show up in the test console.
+The XUnit test console (`ITestOutputHelper`) is only available for unit tests.
+If the logs messages in XUnit's extensibility classes (`IClassFixture`, `ITestCaseOrderer`...) won't show up in the test console.

-But there is some way to make it happening (although not perfect): checkout example in [`SampleUnitTest21.cs`](../../tests/ToolsPack.Logging.Tests/testOutputInitializerTests/SampleUnitTest21.cs).
+But there is a way to make it happening: checkout [`this Tutorial`](../../tests/LogFixtureMartinCostello/README.md).

 ## ElapsedTimeLogger